-- 2. Straighten the bent tabs on the propeller nut retainer. - 3.
-Place a block of wood between the gearcase and the propeller to hold the propeller and remove the propeller nut.
+2. Straighten the bent tabs on the propeller nut retainer.

+3. Place a block of wood between the gearcase and the propeller to hold the propeller and remove the propeller nut.
-4. Pull the propeller straight off the shaft.
-If the propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer.

-5. Coat the propeller shaft with Quicksilver or Mercury Precision Lubricants Anti-Corrosion Grease or 2-4-C with PTFE.
+- 4. Pull the propeller straight off the shaft.
+If the propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer. - 5.
+Coat the propeller shaft with Extreme Grease or 2-4-C with PTFE.

-Tube Ref No. Description Where Used Part No. 94 0 Anti-Corrosion Grease Propeller shaft 92-802867Q 1 95 🜘 2-4-C with PTFE Propeller shaft 92-802859A 1
+Tube Ref No. Description Where Used Part No.

+Extreme Grease Propeller shaft 8M0071842

+95 🕠 2-4-C with PTFE Propeller shaft 92-802859A 1